Triv2/writing/guides/webdev/gamification.md

   - Can be seen as a status symbol for some users as a representation of the effort and time they have dedicated to the application.
   - Adding badges for different level brackets can help increase interaction as it gives users something to set as a goal.
   - Perks for different level brackets can help increase engagement as well.
 The perks should have a side effect of increasing engagement through interaction with the system or other users.

 3. **Points to Next Level**

     > The amount of points required to progress to the next level.
 This amount can vary and should not follow a linear or exponential algorithm.

   - The reason being is if it is linear or exponential the difficulty of progression will either be too fast or too slow depending on how the algorithms are setup.
   - The user shouldn’t level too fast or too slow, but move at a finely tuned pace that sets up the maximum amount of interaction and engagement.
-This will have to be tested through 	trial and error, analytics and other metrics to gauge which the right values.
+This will have to be tested through trial and error, analytics and other metrics to gauge the right values.
   - Another point to note is that setting the Points to Next Level as flat rounded up numbers in the hundreds and thousands are preferred.
   - Psychologically humans prefer these numbers because of metric system and common use in society.
   - It is also easy to interpret and set as a goal.
+  - Don't use static numbers for this value either such as every level you need 100 points, but you get less points per interaction as you level up.
+This feels like a treadmill to the user.

 4. **Relative Percentage to Progress**